kavli-ntnu/MINI2P_toolbox/README.md

       c) [StitchingChecker.mlapp](https://github.com/WeijianZong/MINI2P_toolbox/tree/main/Analysis/Applications/StitchingChecker): an application to stitch multiple FOV recorded from different positions of the cortext.
 It can load in wide-field image as a reference for FOV alignment and can also take the retinotopic mapping result in for identifying different visual cortices.
 The precise alginment of FOVs is confirmed by

-        i) overlapping of the landmarks between FOVs and the wide-field image, or between neighbouring FOVS;
+      * overlapping of the landmarks between FOVs and the wide-field image, or between neighbouring FOVS;

-        ii) peak cross-correlation between FOVs and the wide-field image, or between neighbouring FOVs;
+      * peak cross-correlation between FOVs and the wide-field image, or between neighbouring FOVs;

-        iii) overlapping of the repeated cells in neighbouring FOVS.
+      * overlapping of the repeated cells in neighbouring FOVS.
 We also found this application can be used to register imagings recorded in multiple days.

       More details in [Wiki page](https://github.com/WeijianZong/MINI2P_toolbox/wiki/StitchingChecker.mlapp)
      ![image](https://github.com/WeijianZong/MINI2P_toolbox/blob/effa456578ddc0eb99795abb82c57117ab69400c/Analysis/Applications/StitchingChecker/StitchingChecker%20operation_overview.gif)